 Customers who are recommended the Finasteride & Minoxidil Plan will also receive a bottle of Ketoconazole, a prescription shampoo used to treat dandruff, itchiness, and flaking.
 What’s the point in regrowing your mane if it’s going to be all scraggly, brittle, and prickly, right?

-For those still with us, this Keeps hair review is going to unveil some bald truths: shampooing, sunshine, and hats don’t cause hair loss.
+Still with me?
+Let me take this moment in my Keeps hair review to lay out some bald truths: shampooing, sunshine, and hats don’t cause hair loss.
 Myth officially busted.
 I discovered that genetics is actually the most common cause of hair loss, exacerbated by the use of harsh chemical dyes and relaxers, an unbalanced diet, and stress.

-The real cause of your hair loss may be a mystery, but you now have a possible solution to Keep(s) it.
+Though the cause of your personal hair loss may still be a mystery, you now have a possible solution to Keep(s) it.

 For Receding Hairlines: Finasteride

-Keeps’ Finasteride Plan includes the eponymous ingredient, Finasteride, that’s centre to all hair loss treatments.
-Popularly referred to as “fin” in online forums, Finasteride is typically prescribed as a 1mg pill taken daily and is known to be effective for receding hairlines.
+Keeps’ Finasteride Plan includes the eponymous ingredient, Finasteride, that’s central to all hair loss treatments.
+Popularly referred to as “fin” in online forums, Finasteride is typically prescribed as a 1mg pill taken daily and I’ve read that it’s generally effective for receding hairlines.

 Keeps recommends taking the pill daily for at least 3 months before you notice a marked decrease in hair fall.
-Customers are advised to continue taking it for up to a year, and I hate to be the bearer of bad news, but failing to do so could mean the effects are reversed—but that’s something I couldn’t independently fact-check for this Keeps hair review.
+You’re advised to continue taking it for up to a year, and I hate to be the bearer of bad news, but failing to do so could mean the effects are reversed—but that’s something I couldn’t independently fact-check for this Keeps hair review.

-Like all prescription products, finasteride may cause side-effects like:
+Like all prescription products, 1mg of finasteride may cause side-effects like: